Monatric/odin-chess/README.md

 This is the final project in the [Ruby course of The Odin Project](https://www.theodinproject.com/lessons/ruby-ruby-final-project) from the RoR path.

-Chess is a classical board game that is played since the ancient times until now.
+Chess is a classical board game that is played since the ancient times.
 This is composed of a 8x8 dimension board, with 16 pieces each from both players.

 ## Game demo

 ![Game demo](public/fried-liver-demo.gif)
 *Fried Liver Attack opening with a King move blunder*

-## How to play & Features
+## How to play

-1. Clone the repo locally or [play at replit](https://replit.com/@Monatric/chess)
+To play online, you can [play at replit](https://replit.com/@Monatric/chess)

+To play locally, follow these steps:
+1. Clone the repo on your machine, `cd` into the project, and install dependencies using bundler with `bundle install`.
-2. Enter `ruby main.rb` to run the game.
+1. Enter `ruby main.rb` to run the game.
+This project is built with Ruby 3.2 version.

+To run the tests:
+1. RSpec is used for testing with version 3.13.
+1. It starts with `rspec`.
+This runs all the tests.
+1. Check out all the other files under the `spec/` directory to test those specific files, e.g. `rspec spec/chess/game_spec.rb`.

+## Features

-3. The game can be played by two players via command line.
+- The game can be played by two players via command line
-4. To make a move, the player must enter the origin and destination coordinates e.g. "e2e4"
+- To make a move, the player must enter the origin and destination coordinates e.g. "e2e4"
-5. The game consists of a save and load feature.
-6. The game uses FEN to manage the states of the board, pieces, etc.
+- Save and load your game
+- Methods are well tested with RSpec
-7. The game follows the standard chess rules.
+- The game follows the standard chess rules

-## Specific instructions
+## Playing instructions

 ### Movement